Installation and Running

 SimNIBS

-While BabelBrain does not invoke directly SimNIBS tools, BabelBrain depends on the output generated by SimNIBS 3.x headreco or SimNIBS 4.x charm processing tools.
+While BabelBrain does not invoke directly SimNIBS tools, BabelBrain depends on the output generated by SimNIBS 4.x charm processing tools.
 Consult the Releases section in SimNIBS for installation options.
-We recommended using SimNIBS 4.x charm for better results.

 Optional -FSL